prav-nak/dash_app_topology/README.md

 ### From Google colab

 Google colab comes pre-installed with a lot of CUDA libraries.
+Juoyter dash facilitates serving the dash app from google colab.
 You can serve this dash app from within the colab notebook by using the following commands:

 `!pip install -q jupyter-dash==0.3.0rc1 dash-bootstrap-components transformers`